Kingsland45/Portfolio/README.md

-# ProfessionalVoxmoxServer
+# Professional Voxmox Server (2026 Build)
 A Voxmox VE server cluster acting as host for a professional web-hosting environment.
 With this state of the art build we are able to maintain 99.9% uptime on our server, use vitual machines to increase our security, maintain full compliance, create backups and screenshots, load balance, and create our own cloud environment.

-This is a scalable design that can be implemented on everything from home labs to modern data centers.
+This is a professional, scalable design that can be implemented on everything from home labs to modern data centers.

-# VirtualServerProject
+# Virtual Ubuntu Server Project (2024 Build)
 A Linux Server VM running on VirtualBoxVM leveraging the Openstack Cloud to Create Web Servers Using QCow2 Ubuntu image.

 This system can be used for many things, but the key aspects are that it is relatively light, portable, free, effective,